 Everyone should drink what he likes.
-But not everyone has time and desire to research everything that belongs to everyday life.
-So here is a brief comparison for you.
+Surely not everyone has the time and desire to research everything that belongs to everyday life.
+So here is a brief comparison for you what specialty coffee is and how it differs from industrial coffee.

 - In hot air roasting tons of coffee beans are roasted in 1-3 minutes.